Cypad Limited ("We") are committed to protecting and respecting your privacy.

 We use information held about you in the following ways:

-We may also use your data, to provide you with information about goods and services which may be of interest to you.
 We will only share your data with your child's School, Caterers or LEA.
 We will never sell or supply your data to any other third parties.

 If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about services.